reactive/data-client/website/blog/2019-07-13-Announcing-Rest-Hooks-2.0.md

 just the url portion of a shape for custom endpoints.

 However, for protocols that don't base their requests on url like GraphQL this was a bit awkward.
-Additionally, maniuplating the request/response based on fetch params [became cumbersome when the fetch method had to parse the url](https://github.com/coinbase/rest-hooks/issues/87) instead of just access those params itself.
+Additionally, manipulating the request/response based on fetch params [became cumbersome when the fetch method had to parse the url](https://github.com/coinbase/rest-hooks/issues/87) instead of just access those params itself.